temporalio/helm-charts/README.md

 Temporal is a distributed, scalable, durable, and highly available orchestration engine to execute asynchronous long-running business logic in a scalable and resilient way.

-This repo contains a basic [Helm](https://helm.sh) chart that allows you to install temporal to a kubernetes cluster, and to play with it.
+This repo contains a basic [Helm](https://helm.sh) chart that installs Temporal to a Kubernetes cluster.
+The dependencies that are bundled with this installation solution offer an easy way to **experiment** with the Temporal server.

 The bundled dependencies included in this Helm chart provide minimal required functionality to ease getting started and experimentation with Temporal.